Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 In turn, we internalize this message and begin to self-objectify our own bodies.
 This self-objectification shifts our attention to how our bodies look instead of how we feel in our bodies.

-As you can imagine, self-objectification can lead to being preoccupied with the way our bodies look, including increased body comparison and body checking in mirrors.
+As you can imagine, self-objectification can lead to being preoccupied with the way our bodies look.
+This may increase body comparison and body checking in mirrors.

-This shift of our energy and awareness from how our bodies feel to how our bodies look takes up a lot of time and energy, and just leads to feeling badly about yourself and your body.
+This shift of our energy and awareness from how our bodies feel to how our bodies look takes up a lot of time and energy.
+And leads to feeling badly about yourself and your body.

-It often starts from a young age, because a lot of media promotes cultural standards of beauty, even still in 2022.
-The message has always been that it doesn’t matter how you feel in your body, it matters how the world around you sees your body.
+It often starts from a young age.
+A lot of media promotes cultural standards of beauty, even in 2022.
+The message has always been that it doesn’t matter how you feel in your body.
+Rather it matters how the world around you sees your body.

-The authors of More Than a Body put forth that women are conditioned to first define themselves by how their body looks and second that they are people with inherent worth.
+Women are conditioned to first define themselves by how their body looks and second, that they are people with inherent worth.

 In a way, the messaging is getting more troubling.
 Slowly but surely, companies are starting to get the message that appealing to old-school body insecurities doesn’t create as much of a profit as it used to.
 Instead of being loud about weight loss or fat shaming, companies now try to appeal to people by using language taken from the body positivity movement.

-We’ve seen brands like Weight Watchers change their name to WW in an attempt to move their image away from weight loss to “lifestyle change”, while still promoting intentional weight loss and a disordered approach to eating.
-Everything is still reduced down to the way people look, and not their inherent value as humans.
+We’ve seen brands like Weight Watchers change their name to WW in an attempt to move their image away from weight loss to “lifestyle change”.
+But, they are still promoting intentional weight loss and a disordered approach to eating.
+Everything is still reduced down to the way people look.
+And not their inherent value as humans.

 In order to heal from negative body image, the authors urge us to internalize that we are people first.
 And our bodies know that we are inherently good.